 The reality is much more complicated.
 Firm inventions come from a range of sources, not just research institutions and are translated into products in a number of methods beyond patents, licenses, and technical service contracts.
 Moreover, the process is far more industry-specific than most economic studies suggest.

+The formal approach described above hasn’t just been observed but was intentionally created.
+Vannevar Bush, the science advisor to President Franklin Roosevelt, first outlined this form of innovation in his now famous 1945 report, Science, the Endless Frontier.
 Bush thought the development of future technologies would require advances in both basic science and commercial application, the former being the province of the nation’s universities and federal laboratories and the latter of the private sector.
 He worried that companies would never invest in basic science and that government investment in applied research—such as the Manhattan Project—had little place in peace-time America.
 From this perspective came national research institutions like the National Science Foundation.

 Today, this classic model of innovation is at the heart of most of the country’s innovation policies.
 Research and development tax credits, patent and licensing laws, angel and venture capital incentives, and technology transfer programs all operate around the concept that there are innovation generators (universities, labs, independent inventors, and technical consultants), and they transfer knowledge to firms through formalized market mechanisms (patents, licensing, mergers and acquisitions, and contracts).

 What types of innovation are included in this brief?